jegumi/bskyb.github.io/external/_posts/2015-12-16-tech_crunch-london-2015.markdown

 	<p><img  alt="Hardware alley" height="250" width="333" src="/images/identity/techcrunch/tech_crunch_hw_alley.jpg" title="Hardware alley"></p>

 	<h3>Jukedeck</h3>
 	<p>Jukedeck is a platform that lets users create custom, cheap, royalty-free soundtracks for their videos and/or podcasts, all without any musical talent.
 Users simply choose a tempo, mood, style and the length of the track and Jukedeck does all the heavy lifting.
 Users can get their first five songs free each month, and then pay $7 per track, while larger businesses pay $15 per soundtrack.
-There is even a $150 fee for the exclusive copyright over a user’s song.</p>
+There is even a $150 fee for the exclusive copyright over a user's song.</p>

 	<h3>Lystable</h3>
 	<p>Lystable helps companies manage the relationship between freelancers, vendors, and contractors, keeping track of which of these vendors or contractors has previously worked with the company, rankings of those freelancers, as well as offering messaging templates to reach out to workers quickly and painlessly.
 Lystable launched out of TechStars and has raised $3.5 million in seed funding.</p>

 	<h3>Max</h3>
 	<p>Max is a last-mile delivery service for urban Africa, giving merchants a way to have their goods delivered to customers within three hours of the order being placed.The platform uses an API that hooks into text messaging and other ordering platforms, with pricing based on distance instead of weight.
 Moreover, around 70 percent of MAX couriers are full-time employees on branded motorcycles, with extra, crowd-sourced couriers who are paid per delivery.</p>

 	<h3>Yoobic</h3>
 	<p>Yoobic provides consumer-facing brands with the opportunity to monitor exactly how their items get displayed in retail spaces, ranging from the local corner store to a big-box store like Best Buy.
 Brands can engage with store managers and corporate marketing teams to monitor the pricing, placement and promotions around their products.
 The company even delivers brands with a store database, offering info around store layouts, size, aisles, and endcaps.</p>

-	<a href="https://www.jukedeck.com/" class="external-link" rel="nofollow">Jukedeck</a> were the winners of this edition, and I’m sure we’ll start to listen more about them very soon.
+	<a href="https://www.jukedeck.com/" class="external-link" rel="nofollow">Jukedeck</a> were the winners of this edition, and I'm sure we'll start to listen more about them very soon.

 	<p><img  alt="Battelfield winners" height="250" width="333" src="/images/identity/techcrunch/tech_crunch_winners.jpg" title="Battelfield winners"></p>

+	<h2>Personal View - Michael Tweed</h2>

+	<p>Working in an office all day it's possible to end up somewhat removed from the global burgeoning tech scene.
+These four days, however, got me as close as is possible to the people and ideas that have the potential to dominate over the next few years.
+As I arrived to a long queue for the Hackathon on the Saturday- by the end of which I could barely feel my hands- you could sense the excitement among those waiting to get in.
+Once inside the first few hours were spent talking to developers, finding out what sort of ideas they had an encouraging them to work on the Sky hack as they formed themselves into teams.
+After the 24 hours had elapsed, it was amazing how much had been accomplished by the 76 teams present.
+Some teams were able to implement natural language processing, as well as integrating with a number of really cool APIs (including Sky's of course…).
+The winners can be seen <a href="http://techcrunch.com/2015/12/06/disrupt-london-2015-hackathon-winners">here</a>.</p>

+	<p>As I queued on the Monday morning (thankfully moving far quicker than on Saturday), there were a noticeably different set of attendees, with hoodies and backpacks replaced with press passes and briefcases.
+Walking towards the Sky stand, I was pitched by two startups before I'd even taken my coat off, which I think sums up the conference pretty well.
+I spent a lot of the next two days at the Sky stand, talking to people about the sort of stuff we build, and it was really interesting talking to people who had travelled from all over Europe (notably Denmark, Sweden and Germany), getting their opinions on Sky and the media industry at large in their respective countries.
+I was also able to attend a few of the panels, where I listened to successful startup founders and venture capitalists talk about their experiences and where they think the industry is heading.
+Any other spare time I had was spent walking around what was termed ‘Startup Alley', which was exactly as it sounds like, with lots of stalls packed closely together.
+There was an incredible range of products and technology on show, from app security services to smart showers to personalised drones to makeup apps.</p>

+	<p>A large chunk of the conference on Tuesday was dominated by the finals of the Startup Battlefield, with four of the leading startups from the conference pitching to a panel of expert judges to win the £30,000 prize.
+The eventual winners were Jukedeck, a company that provides ‘artificial intelligence music composition technology', and the runners-up were Metro Africa Xpress, an on-demand delivery service based in Nigeria.
+With this announcement the conference drew to a close, and I left with a plethora of business cards and ideas to explore.
+I have to thank Jenna Benedict and Carol McLaughlin, who organised Sky's sponsorship for the event and made sure the stand ran smoothly and successfully for the four days.</p>

+	<iframe src="https://vine.co/v/i7F0uQj705A/embed/postcard" width="480" height="480" frameborder="0"></iframe><script src="https://platform.vine.co/static/scripts/embed.js"></script>
 </div>